isar/hive/hive/README.md

 - Very good performance (see [benchmark](#benchmark))

 ### Easy to use ❤️
-- Keys are ints or Strings and values are arbitrary objects
+- Keys are of type String or uin32 and values are arbitrary objects
 - The basic operations are `put(key, value)`, `get(key)`, `delete(key)`
 - Strong encryption built in